There's a new urban market in the heart of downtown Thunder Bay

 Developing Goods and Co. isn’t the first time Maelyn Hurley and her passionate group of friends and supporters have created an epic Thunder Bay experience showcasing the best of the city has to offer.
 The first, of course, is the always anticipated Craft Revival.

 During the pandemic, Craft Revival went entirely virtual—and while it was extremely successful as a virtual event, as the world returned to normal life, so too did Craft Revival.
-The Holiday 2021 event is a hybrid of both an online shopping experience from November 21-26 and an in-person event happening on November 28th.
+The Holiday 2021 event was a hybrid event with both an online shopping experience from November 21-26 and an in-person event happening on November 28th.

 Thunder Bay is home to many talented artists, artisans, makers and bakers and even more visionary entrepreneurs—and Goods and Co.
 Market and Craft Revival make it easy to find the perfect gift while supporting the local community.